 Blepharoplasty (Eyelid Surgery) in Melbourne, FL

 Many adults develop drooping skin on the eyelids, as well as sagging bags around the eyes that make them look old and weary, and in some cases, even obstructing vision.
 Blepharoplasty, or eyelid surgery, is a safe and popular procedure that corrects drooping eyelids to improve your appearance and comfort.
-At Dermatology + Plastic Surgery, specialists Rebecca Novo, MD, and Anita Saluja, MD, combine their expertise in plastic surgery and dermatology to provide excellence in such delicate cosmetic procedures as blepharoplasty for residents of Melbourne, Viera, Brevard County, and nearby communities in Central Florida who want to rejuvenate the area around the eyes to create a more alert and youthful appearance.
+At Dermatology + Plastic Surgery, double board-certified plastic surgeon Rebecca Novo, MD, and Anita Saluja, MD, combine their expertise in plastic surgery and dermatology to provide excellence in such delicate cosmetic procedures as blepharoplasty for residents of Melbourne, Viera, Brevard County, and nearby communities in Central Florida who want to rejuvenate the area around the eyes to create a more alert and youthful appearance.

 What type of procedure is Blepharoplasty?